HeapStats/heapstats-builder/README.md

 * Run `docker run -it --rm heapstats/builder:ubuntu` to build HeapStats
     * Build HeapStats Agent and Analyzer for AMD64 from IcedTea repo
 * If you want to build specified version, you can pass the version (2.0 or 2.1) via environment variable (e.g. `-e VER=2.0`).
+* If you want to build with specified gz archive, you need to pass the location of the archive and its name (e.g. `-v /path/to/dir:/archive -e LOCAL_GZ_ARCHIVE=<archive name>.tar.gz`.